Skip to content

 // On this page

 The harder half is reading the language.
-Not what management said, every transcript service summarises that.
+Not what management said.
+That’s what every transcript service already summarises.
 What they committed to, what they hedged, what they conspicuously didn’t address, and how their framing has drifted since last quarter.
-This is the language layer of an AI quality of earnings review: accrual quality and free-cash-flow gap are the accounting side; what management didn’t quantify is the disclosure side, and that’s what these prompts get at.
-I held META into the Q1 2026 release.
-Revenue came in at $56.3bn, up 33% year on year.
-The headline was strong.
-Capital spending guidance, the money going into data centres and chips, was $125–145bn for the full year, given without a payback timeline.
-The stock fell roughly 8% in the session that followed.
+It’s the language layer of an AI quality of earnings review: accrual quality and the free-cash-flow gap are the accounting side, and what management didn’t quantify is the disclosure side.
+That’s what these prompts get at.

-The numbers weren't the problem; the omission was.
+The numbers weren't the problem.
+The omission was.

-Before reading what management said, list what a careful investor would expect to hear addressed.
+Before you’ve read a word of what management said, list what a careful investor would expect to hear addressed.
 Then check whether each item was covered, hedged, or absent.
 Management can’t hide what they don’t mention, but a casual reader notices presences, not absences.
-I ran this on the META Q1 2026 commentary.
-The model flagged quantified AI ROI as the most conspicuous absence.
-Zuckerberg used the word “return” without producing one while adding $10bn to an already-record capex line.
-It also marked tariff and supply-chain exposure ABSENT in a quarter where the capex revision was pinned on “higher component costs”.

 // Prompt 1 - Conspicuous omissions